 This is not to say that there is never a need for ornament.
 Sometimes you just have to break out the floral patterns or pretty navigation buttons.
 But learning to see and appreciate the basic function of something is as much a learnable skill as fancy illustrations or UI features.

 White space is more of a concept than a hard and fast rule.
-To reiterate, it’s merely the non-active space in a design, and the psychological calming effect that it has on the viewer.
+To reiterate, it’s merely the non-active space in a design and the psychological calming effect that it has on the viewer.
 There are no set guidelines.
-Use your best judgement, experiment profusely, and develop your own relationship to white space.
+Use your best judgment, experiment profusely, and develop your own relationship to white space.